County of Santa Barbara

 viii) Tomasini Excavation (a local vendor) in the amount not to exceed $1,000,000.00; and

-Contractor with Tierra Contracting, Inc. (a local vendor) in the amount not to exceed
+Independent Contractor with Tierra Contracting, Inc. (a local vendor) in the amount not to

-to emergency situations, prevention and repair work, and for any other flood control purposes for
+to respond to emergency situations, prevention and repair work, and for any other flood

 c) Approve and authorize the Chair to execute the Agreement for Services of Independent

-acquisition services needed for the Capital Improvement Program, Flood Control’s routine
+land acquisition services needed for the Capital Improvement Program, Flood Control’s

-maintenance work, to respond to emergency situations, prevention and repair work, and for any
+routine maintenance work, to respond to emergency situations, prevention and repair work,

 d) Approve and authorize the Chair to execute the Agreement for Services of Independent

-of revegetation sites for Capital Improvement Program, Flood Control’s routine maintenance work,
+landscaping of revegetation sites for Capital Improvement Program, Flood Control’s routine

-engineering, real property, revegetation/maintenance services, and other types of flood control work
+emergency, engineering, real property, revegetation/maintenance services, and other types of

-are fiscal activities not constituting a “Project” within the meaning of the California Environmental
+flood control work are fiscal activities not constituting a “Project” within the meaning of the

 BOARD OF SUPERVISORS